 The social media rise and effect on global ecommerce leaves us questioning how brands and businesses will target readers and overcome the globalization versus localization of social media efforts.

-In a recent study by Search Laboratory on the US market, it was found that 75% of decision makers in US companies believe that they are missing potentially profitable opportunities to trade abroad, with 23% of US businesses still only using an English-language website and social media profiles.
+In a recent study by Search Laboratory on the US market, it was found that 75% of decision-makers in US companies believe that they are missing potentially profitable opportunities to trade abroad, with 23% of US businesses still only using an English-language website and social media profiles.

-So, if you’re putting together your marketing plans for next year, make sure you include adequate budget for mobile social activities.
+So, if you’re putting together your marketing plans for next year, make sure you include an adequate budget for mobile social activities.
 And, while you’re at it, make sure you also check out some social media management and analytics tools like the examples presented in our article.
-If you’re using multiple social media platforms for your business, you’ll definitely need a free or paid software to help you manage everything in one place.
+If you’re using multiple social media platforms for your business, you’ll definitely need free or paid software to help you manage everything in one place.